 The TG-100 "Solo" was my first original design, followed by the TG-250 "Lady on the Beach".
 Then came the 34 inch "Till Bass".
 Just a few years ago I added Shorty Joe, a 3/4 size little rocker to the line. and its 30 inch companion, the Shorty Joe Bass.
 My latest design is the TG-521, with its so-far unlimited scale lengths.

 So, if you don't see something you want, just ask.
 I might have in the shop,

 Having grown up playing a Gibson Melody Maker, I decided to go with the 24 3/4" scale for my first design.
 I wanted to capture the speed and expressive qualities a shorter scale, but also wanted to expand on the tone by thickening and chambering the body.
 The TG-100 has evolved into a very versatile guitar.

 Over the years, the TG-250 has probably been my most popular model.
 I've made more of them than any other model - so far.
 And, it's a very versatile platform to work from.
-It will accomodate one, two or three pickups, any length scale, and any type of bridge.
+It will accommodate one, two or three pickups, any length scale - including baritones, and any type of bridge.

 Shorty Joe is a 3/4 size guitar with a 23 1/4 inch scale.
 Kids love it, but I actually have the professional player in mind when I make them.

 They're just plain fun - particularly for playing lead.
-Everything's just a little closer, you can bend notes up to your chin!
+Everything's just a little closer, allowing you to reach another fret or two.
+And, you can bend notes up to your chin!
 Vibrato is exaggerated, volume swells are in easy reach...